 What to Serve with Roasted Salmon

 Roasted Honey Butter Salmon really goes with anything!
-I like to serve it with easy simple sides like Rosemary Garlic Mashed Potatoes or oven fries, Blanched Green Beans or a salad like this Italian Mixed Greens Salad with Crispy Prosciutto.
+I like to serve it with easy simple sides like Rosemary Garlic Mashed Potatoes or Roasted Potatoes with Broccoli, Blanched Green Beans or a salad like this Italian Mixed Greens Salad with Crispy Prosciutto.

 - It's great in the winter, even around the holidays with Butternut Squash Casserole, Roasted Sweet Potato Slices, or Mashed Sweet Potatoes.
 Add a fancy Pear and Blue Cheese Salad with Glazed Honey Walnuts.